 Studying the theory, experimentation, and engineering that form the basis for the design and use of information, computation, and their implementation in computer systems.

 Hi, I'm the founding faculty and research educator of FIRE Capital One Machine Learning, a FIRE: First-Year Innovation & Research Experience innovation & research stream experience at the University of Maryland.

-Our recent machine learning projects include:
+Some of our recent machine learning projects include:

 - 3D Object Detection and Localization for Autonomous Vehicles

 - Object Recognition and Tracking for Surveillance Videos

 If you are a prospective or newly admitted new freshman, freshman connection, or transfer student and would learn more about applying to join FIRE Capital One Machine Learning, please find the program application information here.